 There are benefits of fully ready-made HR platforms such as data access, 360-degree visibility, and other perks that create a unified, holistic environment.
 But it doesn’t mean that integrating all-in-one software is beneficial for your organization.
 It is also possible that your business nature demands separate applications from a range of vendors that fit better with your business strategy, processes, and architecture.

 A specialized tool offers deeper functionality in its area of expertise.
 If you choose a separate tool for each HR process, it means you get the best of each.
-Let’s say you choose an HR tool for payroll and time management.
+Let’s say you choose an HR tool for payroll, time and employee data management.
 Then it would give more benefits, rather than going for a one-in-all platform.

 The industry has shifted as bigger vendors such as SAP and Oracle acquire best-of-breed solutions that let them sell HR suites without sacrificing deeper functionality.
 But that doesn’t guarantee that each module in a vendor’s suite will reach individual point solutions' standards.
 As always, use your company’s requirements as a barometer to measure what you need to accomplish and how best to do the work.